ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ### Pipeline

 1) `cactus-minigraph <jobStore> <seqFile> <outputGFA> --reference`: Construct a minigraph in GFA format (may be gzipped) from a set of FASTA files (may also be gzipped).
-This is a very thing wrapper over `minigraph -cxggs`.
+This is a very thin wrapper over `minigraph -cxggs`.
 The reference is added first and the remainder of samples are added in decreasing order of size.
 Use the `--mapCores` option to specify the number of cores.

 2) `cactus-graphmap <jobStore> <seqFile> <inputGFA> <outputPAF> --reference`: Map each input assembly back to the graph using `minigraph`.
 The number of cores for each mapping job can be set with `--mapCores`.
 The `--delFilter` option can be used to remove large split mappings (the unfiltered output is returned as well, in addition to a log of what was filtered).
 For human data, `--delFilter 10000000` helps remove some spurious bubbles.